raisa-d/BlackoutPoetryStudio/README.md

 - **Text Merging:** Combine lines or stanzas from different poems to create unique compositions.

 ## Development Stage
-- I am currently in the first phase of development.
+- I am currently in the first phase of development and have begun basic styling, but no functionality yet.
 The above features are my end goal.

 ## APIS I am considering using
 - [poetryDB API](https://poetrydb.org/index.html)